apache/flink-statefun/docs/content/docs/modules/http-endpoint.md

 ```

 Templating parameterization works well with load balancers and service gateways.
-Suppose `http://bar.foo.com` was an [NGINX](https://www.nginx.com/) server, you can use the different paths to physical systems.
-Users may now deploy some functions on Kubernetes, others AWS Lambda, while others still on physical servers.
+Suppose `http://bar.foo.com` was an [NGINX](https://www.nginx.com/) server; you can use the different paths to physical systems.
+Users may now deploy some functions on Kubernetes, others AWS Lambda, while others are still on physical servers.

 {{< img src="/fig/dispatch.png" alt="function dispatch" width="75%" >}}